erhnaks/Phyton_flask_app_Pipeline/README.md

 User can **delete** their chef or pizza details;

 ![Deleted a pizza and the app kept the updated chef](https://user-images.githubusercontent.com/97620234/156921378-220afc23-c177-4a49-9af5-e30c38cbe6d0.png)

+## The Future Improvements

+There are multiple improvements I would like to implement in the future and they are;
+* Allow Users
+* allow me

 ## The App Creator
 **Erhan Aksu**